All 6 sample page(s) are viewable on-line.

 Basic and Quick Change blues chord progressions in the key of C major using the core 7th chords from the Big Six series of lessons.
 This is a great way to explore this core chord in various keys.
 These are the two most common blues progressions used in traditional and contemporary music.

-Related Books for Basic Blues Progressions in G Major at this time.
+Related Books for Basic Blues Progressions in G Major.

 Related Lesson Files, Resources and Assets

-Related Assets for Basic Blues Progressions in G Major at this time.
+Related Assets for Basic Blues Progressions in G Major.